Hello, everyone! Welcome to this week’s blog!

-If you suffer from depression or chronic pain, I can guarantee your brain does not function optimally.
-If you have other chronic illness I can almost guarantee your brain does not function optimally.
+If you suffer from depression or chronic pain, we can assure you that your brain does not function optimally.
+If you have other chronic illnesses, we can virtually assure you that your brain does not function optimally.
 Modern science is in its infancy in finding out how your body communicates with itself.
-We’ve known about the immune system, endocrine system, neurological system, cardiovascular system, etc for decades in decent detail.
-The new advances in our knowledge are in how all these systems talk and communicate.
+We’ve known about the immune system, endocrine system, neurological system and cardiovascular system for decades.
+The new advances in these areas are about how all these systems talk and communicate with one another.

-Today I’m going to go through powerful links to health problems in the brain.
-As I go through each example I am going to talk about how specific stimulation of the brain can make a world of difference.
-At the end, I’ll come back to the connections we are finding between all our systems, because it is vitally important for all our health.
+Today, we are going to go through the links to health problems that relate to the brain.
+As we go through each example, we are going to talk about how specific stimulation of the brain can make a world of difference.
+At the end, we will come back to the connections we are finding between all of these systems.
+This concept is vitally important for our health.
 If we miss the connectivity, we miss EVERYTHING.
-Before I can get to that though, let’s hop into the power and importance of a healthy nervous system in specifics!
+Before we can get to that, let’s hop into the power and importance of a healthy nervous system in detail!

-In our last post ( ”Healthy Nervous System = Healthy Body”) I described how a healthy nervous system needs these 3 things:
+In our last post ( ”Healthy Nervous System = Healthy Body”), we described how a healthy nervous system needs these 3 things:

 I. Chronic Pain and Your Brain

-Most patients experiencing chronic pain are a wits end when they come to my office.
-Constantly hurting puts most people on edge.
+Most patients experiencing chronic pain have tried almost every treatment option before they come to our office.
+Constant pain puts most people on edge.
 The constant pain makes most other stimuli more acute.
 These people do not want to be socially active because handling noise and/or bright lights is hard on them.
-These people do not want to be physically active because it often hurts, and they often struggle with depression due to the pain (but more on that in the next section).
+These people do not want to be physically active because it often hurts and they often struggle with depression due to the pain (we will expand more on that topic in the next article).
 What can we learn about a person’s brain who has chronic pain?

 The inferior parietal lobe (IPL) is a large structure, but we are able to examine this area of the brain by a few different tests.
-Functions of the IPL include the ability to identify objects by touch and the right IPL (right side of the brain) helps with solving spatial puzzles (how good are you at constructing things with your hands or interpreting maps?) and the L side helps with language (how good are you at rhymes, poems, or other manipulations of language such as boggle, scrabble, or wheel of fortune?).
+Functions of the IPL include the ability to identify objects by touch and the right IPL (right side of the brain) helps with solving spatial puzzles.
+How good are you at constructing things with your hands or interpreting maps?
+The left side helps with language.
+How good are you at rhymes, poems, or other manipulations of language such as Boggle, Scrabble or Wheel of Fortune?.

-The Mesencephalon is the very top of the brain stem.
+The mesencephalon is the very top of the brain stem.
 This part of the brain receives both auditory and light stimuli.
 It is a primitive center of the brain with more subconscious and reflexive function.
 Often people with mesencephalon problems do not like bright lights or loud noises.
-They may not want to drive at night, or always need sunglasses, or be very uncomfortable around loud noises.
-This area of the brainstem contains the Edinger-Westphal Nucleus which helps constrict your pupils.
-I can often pick up on abnormalities here by watching how a patient’s pupils react to light, or many people are so dramatically imbalanced I can just look at the pupils and see that they are dilated or constricted all the time!
+They may not want to drive at night, always need sunglasses and/or are very uncomfortable around loud noises.
+This area of the brainstem contains the Edinger-Westphal Nucleus, which helps constrict your pupils.
+I can often pick up on abnormalities here by watching how a patient’s pupils react to light.
+Many people are so dramatically imbalanced I can just look at the pupils and see that they are dilated or constricted all the time!
 People with mesencephalon problems often startle easily and can cry easily.
 This part of the brain is also responsible for triggering your physiological responses to pain.
-The whole, “pinch me” to wake you up if you are dreaming runs through this center.
-When this is overactive your body can be constantly over-reacting to stimuli as if they were painful!
-The over activity in this area is typically a result from low frontal lobe function which fails to inhibit this more primitive area.
+The expression “Pinch me to stay awake” involves this part of the nervous system .
+When this area is overactive, your body can be constantly over-reacting to stimuli as if they were painful!
+The over-activity in this area is typically a result from low frontal lobe function, which fails to inhibit (or dampen) this more primitive area.

-A great video from Dateline ABC shows the founder of functional neurology running through 2 patients in Atlanta, GA.
+A great video from Dateline ABC shows the founder of functional neurology running through two patients in Atlanta, GA.
 Please take 5 minutes and watch this clip. https://www.youtube.com/watch?v=3tQtAs3d05E

 Did you enjoy the video?
 Let me point out a few things.
-The boy (Will) has a huge problem in the mesencephalon which is why he wears the sunglasses all the time.
+The boy (Will) has a huge problem in the mesencephalon, which is why he wears the sunglasses all the time.
 Did you see his reaction when Dr. Carrick had a light in his eyes?
-This whole body reaction I only see in the worst cases, but how are you going to be on Dateline ABC unless you have a dramatic example J. The woman (Stacy) has huge problems in the cerebellum (the balance center in the brain).
+This whole body reaction I only see in the worst cases, but how are you going to be on Dateline ABC unless you have a dramatic example?
+The woman (Stacy) has huge problems in the cerebellum (the balance center in the brain) and vestibular system.
 ABC chose patients with movement disorders because they are some of the most dramatic on film, but this same method works for patients with all kinds of problems (depression, pain, fatigue, inability to sleep, anxiety, etc).
-All we have to do is assess what part of your brain is not working well and stimulate it!
-I personally know at least 5 different doctors in that video and I can guarantee this is the case.
-Please don’t get hung up that this can’t help you if you don’t have a movement disorder like vertigo or are paralysis in a limb.
-The brain runs everything, and this type of brain stimulation can help so many chronically ill people.
+The point of this video is to show the power of brain stimulation when it is done correctly!
+The brain runs everything and this type of brain stimulation can help so many chronically ill people.

 Did you see some of the treatments for these patients?
-Stacy had 2 doctors moving her arm and leg on the right side (as seen in the video).
+Stacy had two doctors moving her arm and leg on the right side (as seen in the video).
 They are stimulating the right cerebellum and that stimulation can bring her back to balance if that part of the brain is dysfunctional!
-Is that the cure for all balance problems?
+Is that the answer for all balance problems?
 Should we just tell every person with a balance problem to move their right hand and leg and it will be fixed?
 NO!!!!!!!
 The therapies done for Stacy were specific to her.
 They were aimed at the specific parts of her brain that Dr. Carrick saw were failing on his examination.
 What about Will?
-Some therapies they used were mirrors to trick the brain and about the side of the body, spinning him around in the gyrostim, and having him stare at his thumbs while he shakes his head back and forth?
-Once again is this the cure for migraines and L hand paralysis?
+They used therapies aimed at multiple areas of the brain specific to Will, not everyone else with similar problems or symptoms.
+Once again, is this the answer for everyone with migraines and significant decreased arm swing?
 NO!!!!
 These exercises were given to try and stimulate the parts of the brain that Dr. Carrick felt needed stimulation after his examination of Will.

 After seeing that video I often get questions about the gyrostim.
-Without getting too far down the rabbit trail, the gyrostim was developed based on years of research surrounding eye movements.
+Without getting too far down the rabbit trail, the gyrostim was developed based on years of research surrounding eye movements and vestibular function.
 You have an amazing set of reflexes that balance your eyes movements with your vestibular system.
 The vestibular system is used for balance and knowing your position in space as your move your head and body around in the environment.
-Have you ever watched a bad home video where the camera bobs all over the place?
+Have you ever watched a bad home video where the camera is jumping all over the place?
 Do you realize your head does this all the time?
 You have reflexes in your brain surrounding eye movements that keep you balanced.
-For this reason I can get a ton of information about different parts of the brain by watching how eyes move in both smooth motion (pursuits) and quick, jumpy motions (saccades).
-While I do not have the $150,000 gyrostim at my office (want to buy one for me J?) most functional neurologists are doing eye exercises with their patients to help stimulate those same areas.
+For this reason, we can get a ton of information about different parts of the brain by watching how eyes move in both smooth motion (pursuits) and quick/jumpy motions (saccades).
+While we do not have the very expensive gyrostim at our office, we can still use other exercises with our patients to help stimulate those same areas.

 Here is a link to one of the teachers in the functional neurology program at the Carrick Institute.
 Showing a super simple exercise.
 Dr. Mike Powell http://www.youtube.com/watch?NR=1&v=XIfIWk0VscY demonstrating smooth pursuit exercises.

 Do you see how simple some of neurologically stimulating treatments are?
 The key is that these exercises stimulate the part of your brain that needs stimulating, which is based off of your examination findings!
-Our neurological therapies are varied and include wearing sunglasses, blinking lights in 1 eye, moving arms and legs on 1 side of the body, balancing exercises, playing games like memory or scrabble, writing poems, building things with legos, recognizing patterns, eye movements, spins, Where’s Waldo books, Magic Eye books, breathing exercises, gargling and more.
+Our neurological therapies are varied and include exercises that stimulate many different areas of the nervous system.
+Most therapies are sensory-based therapies like eye movements, light, sound, vibration, vestibular exercises, balancing exercises, gait exercises, and many more.
 All these exercises target different parts of your brain and they can make a world of a difference in helping the weak parts of your brain function in a healthy way again.
 Each patient needs their own specific exercises based off of their OWN examination findings.
 We can’t mention this concept enough!

 Do you have a health problem?
-Have you considered your brain imbalance could be the missing piece in why you can’t get better?
+Have you considered that a brain imbalance could be a missing piece in why you can’t get better?
 Have you ever had a functional neurological exam?
 If you haven’t, please consider coming into our office or seeing another functional neurology doctor who has studied at the Carrick Institute.

-In my next post I’m planning on illustrating some neurological connections surrounding patients with depression.
-It will be similar to this article but we’ll look more specifically at some of the areas of the brain involved with depression rather than the links to abnormal pain perception.
-Have a great week.
+In our next post, we are planning on illustrating some neurological connections surrounding patients with depression.
+It will be similar to this article, but we’ll look more specifically at some of the areas of the brain involved with depression rather than the links to abnormal pain perception.
+Have a great week!!!

 [i] Hsieh J, Belfrage M, Stone-Elander S, Hansson P, Ingvar M. Central representation of chronic ongoing neuropathic pain studied by positron emission tomography.
 Pain November 1995; 63(2) 225-236.